shredthaGNAR/stars/README.md

 * [imputnet/cobalt](https://github.com/imputnet/cobalt): best way to save what you love
 * [JudiniLabs/code-gpt-docs](https://github.com/JudiniLabs/code-gpt-docs): Docusaurus page
 * [lauthieb/code-notes](https://github.com/lauthieb/code-notes): (No longer maintained) A simple code snippet & gist manager for developers built with Electron & Vue.js 🚀
+* [CodeEditApp/CodeEdit](https://github.com/CodeEditApp/CodeEdit): 📝 CodeEdit App for macOS – Elevate your code editing experience.
+Open source, free forever.
 * [THUDM/CodeGeeX2](https://github.com/THUDM/CodeGeeX2): CodeGeeX2: A More Powerful Multilingual Code Generation Model
 * [CodeverDotDev/codever](https://github.com/CodeverDotDev/codever): Bookmarks, Snippets and Notes Manager for Developers & Co (website)
 * [jcv8000/Codex](https://github.com/jcv8000/Codex): A free note-taking software for programmers and Computer Science students
+* [ZizhengYang/Collection-Obsidian-Templates-Snippets](https://github.com/ZizhengYang/Collection-Obsidian-Templates-Snippets): This is a document collecting or different `Obsidian` snippets, how to write, how to use and how to expand
 * [CollectionBuilder/collectionbuilder-gh](https://github.com/CollectionBuilder/collectionbuilder-gh): A framework for creating digital exhibits from a folder of files and a spreadsheet.
 See Readme below for instructions to get started!
 * [iShopifyExpert/color-swatches-as-sepreate-products](https://github.com/iShopifyExpert/color-swatches-as-sepreate-products): None
 * [NickBodliev/Color-variants-collection](https://github.com/NickBodliev/Color-variants-collection): A collection template which will show all the color variations of the product as an individual product on the collection page